Experience all four Walt Disney World Theme Parks this summer with the 4-Day, 4-Park Magic Ticket! Valid for arrivals from May 26 to Sept. 26, 2026.

 PhotoPass Tips and Tricks

 - There are often several photo stops for the same area; there are usually about four or five for Cinderella Castle!
 If there's a long line at one, and you aren't particular about the shot, keep walking.
-On Main Street especially, folks tend to stop at the first photographer they see, so that first line is often the longest.
+On Main Street, U.S.A., especially, folks tend to stop at the first photographer they see, so that first line is often the longest.

 - PhotoPass photographers are great about different configurations in the shot, but if you have a particular setup or shot in mind, it never hurts to ask.
-When Tad got a button for making Honor Roll, for example, the rest of us got kicked out of the shot to shine the spotlight on him — and we asked if Lily could join him for one afterwards.
+When Tad got a button for making Honor Roll, for example, the rest of us got kicked out of the shot to shine the spotlight on him — and we asked if Lily could join him for one afterward.

 - On that note, if you are celebrating something, iconic photos are a great way to commemorate the trip!